 \item Repeat Steps 1-5 until Arm 1 has continued after the interim analysis $B$ times, yielding estimates $\tilde{\theta}_{2,1}^{A*}, \ldots, \tilde{\theta}_{2, B}^{A*}$.

 \item Compute the bootstrap variance of $\tilde{\theta}^A_2$ as follows:

 \end{enumerate}

-Note that the bootstrap procedure mimics the course of the original trial, preserving the sample sizes per arm and period, as well as the futility stopping rule used at the interim analysis.
-In order to base the variance estimation on an equal number of bootstrap estimates (denoted by $B$), regardless of the futility bound $\alpha_1$, we repeat the bootstrap procedure until we obtain $B$ samples where Arm 1 has continued after the interim analysis.
+Note that the bootstrap procedure mimics the course of the original trial, preserving the sample sizes per arm and period, as well as the futility and efficacy stopping rules used at the interim analysis.
+In order to base the variance estimation on an equal number of bootstrap estimates (denoted by $B$), regardless of the futility and efficacy bounds $\alpha_F$ and $\alpha_E$, we repeat the bootstrap procedure until we obtain $B$ samples where Arm 1 has continued after the interim analysis.